qugu/nextcloud-aws-deploy/README.md

 This project is under development.
 Alpha stage, don't run it, bro!

 Usage:
-1. Create a keypair with ssh-keygen.
+1. Create a keypair with ssh-keygen on Linux.
+2. Edit `init/backend.tf` and comment out `terraform {}` block.
+Rename bucket in `bucket =` to a unique value.
-2. Run terraform specifying the desired keypair name in AWS and the path to your new public key.
+3. Run terraform specifying the desired keypair name in AWS and the path to your new public key.
 In example:
 $ terraform plan -var 'key_name=terraform-nextcloud-keypair' -var 'public_key_path=~/.ssh/terraform-nextcloud-rsa.pub' -out "nx.plan"
 $ terraform apply "nx-plan.plan"
+4. Uncomment change done in step 2 to enable a remote backend in AWS S3.